makerdao/mips/MIP84/MIP84.md

 Defines the relationship between the protocol's surplus and the POVE's buffer.

-**MIP84c10: Modify Emulated Surplus Buffer Upper Limit** Defines the ability to modify the Emulated Surplus Buffer Upper Limit
+**MIP84c10: Modify Emulated Surplus Buffer Upper Limit** Defines the ability to modify the Emulated Surplus Buffer Upper Limit.

 **MIP84c10: Protocol-Owned Vault Emulation Collateral Virtual Price Ceiling** Defines a virtual maximum for collateral assets in the POVE.